Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 In most cases at least two UTxOs per wallet are needed (one of which will be used as collateral, so it should exceed `5_000_000` Lovelace).

-Internally `runPlutipContract` runs a contract in an `Aff.bracket`, which creates Plutip cluster during the setup and terminates it during the teardown or in the case of an exception.
+Internally `runPlutipContract` runs a contract in an `Aff.bracket`, which creates a Plutip cluster on setup and terminates it during the shutdown or in case of an exception.
 Logs will be printed in case of error.

 ### Testing with Mote